Bank Customer Onboarding: Doc Verification and KYC

 Stage 2 -- Document verification.
 The bank authenticates documents by checking security features, MRZ data, hologram integrity, and cross-referencing extracted data against declared information.
 Automated verification tools complete this in seconds.

 Stage 3 -- Screening.
-The customer is screened against sanctions lists (UK HMT, EU, OFAC, UN), PEP databases, and adverse media sources.
-This is required under Regulation 33 of the MLR 2017 and the UK's Office of Financial Sanctions Implementation (OFSI) guidance.
+The customer is screened against sanctions lists (DFAT, EU, OFAC, UN), PEP databases, and adverse media sources.
+This is required under the AML/CTF Act and DFAT sanctions requirements.

 Stage 4 -- Risk classification.
 Based on collected data, the bank assigns a risk rating.
-High-risk cases require senior management sign-off under Regulation 35(3) before the relationship can proceed.
+High-risk cases require senior management sign-off before the relationship can proceed.

 Stage 5 -- Approval and account opening.
 The compliance team (or automated rules engine) approves the file.
 Low-risk retail accounts can be opened same-day with automated processing; complex corporate accounts may require committee review.

 Stage 6 -- Ongoing monitoring.
 Onboarding is not a one-time event.
-Banks must conduct continuous transaction monitoring, periodic KYC reviews, and file Suspicious Activity Reports (SARs) with the National Crime Agency (NCA) when warranted.
+Banks must conduct continuous transaction monitoring, periodic KYC reviews, and file Suspicious Matter Reports (SMRs) with AUSTRAC when warranted.

 Manual vs automated onboarding: performance comparison

 The operational gap between manual and automated onboarding is substantial.
-The following metrics reflect averages across UK banking sector benchmarks.
+The following metrics reflect averages across Australian banking sector benchmarks.

 | Metric | Manual process | Automated process | Improvement |